Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Characterization of the Reference Materials

-During the perceived realism experiments detailed in Section~\ref{Experiments}, a physical viscoelastic material served as the reference model, against which all comparisons were made.
-System identification was conducted on this viscoelastic material to obtain baseline values for the fractional-order model parameters.
-The system identification was performed through ``creep with recovery" and ``stress relaxation'' tests.
+During the experimental evaluation of perceived realism, detailed in Section~\ref{Experiments}, physical viscoelastic materials, as shown in Figure~\ref{fig:systemID}(a), served as the physical references against which all comparisons were made.
+System identification was conducted on these materials to characterize baseline parameter values for their fractional-order models through “creep with recovery” and “stress relaxation” tests.
+For this purpose, two identical direct-drive haptic interfaces were mechanically coupled via a rigid connection, as in Figure~\ref{fig:systemID}(a), where one device applied controlled force/motion inputs while the resulting displacements/interaction forces were measured.

+For brevity, only the results for the memory foam material are presented in the manuscript, while the results for the other two viscoelastic silicone materials with medium and high stiffness properties are presented in the Supplementary Document~\cite{Supplementary}, to demonstrate the applicability of the proposed framework across different material properties.
+In Section~\ref{Experiments}, the identified parameters of all three viscoelastic materials were used as baselines for comparison with the parameters obtained via the active learning and aggregation framework in the human subject study.

 In the creep with recovery tests, a constant force of 3~N was applied to the material, and the resulting deformation was observed for 3~s.
 Then, the force was suddenly reduced to 0.5~N, and the resulting deformation was observed during the recovery phase.
-In stress relaxation tests, the deformation was set at 5~mm, and the reaction force of the material was monitored for 3~s.
+In stress relaxation tests, the deformation was set to 5~mm, and the reaction force of the material was monitored for 3~s.
 Each test was repeated 16~times.
 Figure~\ref{fig:systemID} presents the mean and standard deviation of the data collected during these experiments, as well as several best fits of the fractional-order SLS~model.

 In the discrete-time implementation of the fractional-order SLS~model, the choice of window length~$N$ significantly affects how well the model captures the stress relaxation and creep response of the viscoelastic material.
 In order to determine an appropriate value of $N$, best fits were obtained for various window lengths $N \in \{2, 25, 101, 201\}$.
 These model fits are presented in Figure~\ref{fig:systemID}.
-The quality of the model fits was quantified with normalized root mean squared errors~(NRMSE).
+The quality of the model fits was quantified using normalized root-mean-square error~(NRMSE).